 R. Blair Thomas has more than 30 years' experience in the investment management business, with a focus on energy and energy-related infrastructure.

-Prior to joining EIG in 1998, he was a senior investment officer with the Inter-American Development Bank and a project Finance Attorney at the law firm of Brown and Wood in New York.
-He also served in the administration of President George HW Bush as an advisor on energy and budget policy.
+Prior to joining EIG in 1998, he was a senior investment officer with the Inter-American Development Bank, a project finance attorney at the law firm of Brown and Wood in New York, and served in the administration of President George HW Bush as an advisor on energy and budget policy.

 Linda CookChief Executive Officer +

 Linda CookChief Executive Officer

 Linda Cook is Chief Executive Officer (CEO) of Harbour Direct Holdings Limited and managing director and member of the Investment and Executive Committee of EIG Global Energy Partners (EIG), positions she has held since 2014.

 From 2017, she served as the Non-Executive Director of Chrysaor Holdings Limited.